Wednesday, October 17, 2007

 A mess like this occurs when stitches come loose at the edge and run out.
 Perhaps a stitch slipped off the needle, perhaps you dropped a stitch near the edge to correct an error and things got out of control.
 Whichever way it happened, the mess looks scary.
 A run at the side edge of your knitting creates loops --giant loops--that look nothing like the ladder of an ordinary run.

-Most knitters (including, for many years, me) would rather rip back a mess like this--would rather "frog" it--than try to fix this on the needles.
+Most knitters (including, for many years, me) would rather rip back a mess like this than try to fix this on the needles.
 However, from now on, the situation is altered.
-No longer do you need to frog: you can go your way rejoicing.
+No longer do you need to rip back: you can go your way rejoicing.
 In the same way as you can use a crochet hook to efficiently correct an ordinary run, so you can use a crochet hook to correct a run which occurs at the edge...if you keep your wits about you.
-Today's TECHknitting will show you how.

 In person, the problem looks worse than it actually is: the curl at the edge of most knitted fabrics contributes to the confusion, and the loose loops overlay one another.
 If you could take away all the curl in the fabric and organize the overlapping loops--if you could lay the mess out neatly--the problem would look like the illustration below.
 (In this illustration, the three edge stitches have become unmoored, and have run out 6 rows down.)